jblayter/SDM-Playbook/team-enablement/1-on-1-template.md

 # 1:1 Meeting Template

 **Purpose:**
 Dedicated time for the SDM and team member to connect, align, and support growth.
-This is the team member’s time, not just a status update.
+This is the team member's time, not just a status update.

 ## Standing Agenda